efuzy/efuzy/docs/src/pages/vue-components/chat.md

 desc: The QChatMessage Vue component displays a chat entry containing one or more user messages.
 ---

-Quasar supplies a chat component called QChatMessage which is really a chat entry that renders the data given by the props.
+Efuzy supplies a chat component called QChatMessage which is really a chat entry that renders the data given by the props.

 ::: tip
 To mix messages with avatar and without avatar in the same thread, use a placeholder avatar image.